qStivi/qPrintQueue/README.md

 **3D Print Queue App Design**

 **1. Overview**
-A cross-platform Flutter application (macOS, iOS, Android) that manages a 3D print queue.
-The app is purely a front-end interface, connecting over HTTP/GraphQL to a standalone backend service hosted on your home server.
-This decoupling ensures the database (SQL or graph) remains independent and accessible to additional clients if needed.
+A cross-platform Flutter application (macOS, iOS, Android, Web) that manages a 3D print queue.
+The app follows a client-server architecture, with a Flutter front-end connecting over HTTP to a standalone Dart-based API server.
+The server advertises itself on the local network using mDNS, allowing clients to automatically discover it.
+Clients can also manually configure a custom server URL for remote access.
+This decoupling ensures the database remains independent and accessible to multiple clients simultaneously.

 ---